sayansatpati/PyCap/docs/intro-to-python/capstone/web_scraping.md

 {{ course_summary(title, date, mentors=mentors, links=links) }}

-# PyCap Intro to Python Capstone - Scraping the web for data

 Capstone example of applying the learnings from PyCap intro to Python and create a web scraper to programmatically gather and analyse information

 ## Problem

-### Introduction to Web Scraping

 Create a basic commandline application using Python 3.6+ that allows a user scrap an information from various website.
 In this exercise we will scrape job postings from indeed website.

-#### Starting point for Web Scraping
+### Starting point for Web Scraping

-The starting step for webscraper is to familiarise yourself with the website you want to gather information from.
+The starting step for building a webscraper is to familiarise yourself with the website you want to gather information from.
 These steps can include examining the website's URL and inspecting the website using browser's developer tools.

-##### Example
+#### Example

 ![indeed's URL](../../assets/imgs/indeed_url.png)

-### Basic Data Analysis

-We will also introduce some basic data analysis on the the scraped data.
-To perform the analysis, we will have to create a basic commandline application using Python 3.6+ that analyses our scraped data:
+### Caching and Filtering

+- You should by default cache any data you scrape - this will allow you to run your filtering offline and also help to limit your requests you make to the website (which they can ban your IP from if you make too many requests)
 - With Indeed data, we will see if we can filter our scraped data and display jobs within our specified salary range and industry within Australia.

 ## Coding Standard and Practice